Want to stop crumbling mortar ruining your home? Follow this expert step-by-step guide on repointing brickwork

 1. Clear the wall area

-As with many renovation projects, plants have been growing up against the walls so these should be pinned back and then tethered into place before any work can start.
+In many home renovation projects, plants will have been growing up against the walls, so these should be pinned back and then tethered into place before any work can start.

-Repointing brickwork is a messy job so plastic sheets should be laid over flower beds, new paving and areas of grass.
+Repointing brickwork is also a messy job, so plastic sheets should be laid over flower beds, new paving and areas of grass that are close-by.

 2. Remove old mortar

-The old pointing is removed with a hammer and chisel, with particular care taken near the areas shown in the following four steps.
-Disturbing old mortar around windows can affect the way they fit (and open).
-The chisel is used on its own to chip out only the loose material.
+Old pointing is commonly removed with a hammer and chisel, with particular care taken near the areas discussed in the following steps.
+It's important to note that disturbing old mortar around windows can affect the way they fit (and open).
+The chisel is therefore used on its own to chip out only the loose material.

 3. Focus on doorways